allardthuriot/website/content/home/hero.md

 +++

-I am a post-doc at the ENS (Paris), working on the replicability crisis and the improvement of research integrity. <br>
+I am a philosopher and social psychologist, working on the replicability crisis and the improvement of research integrity. <br>